leemunroe/responsive-html-email-template/readme.md

 ## Inline your CSS before sending

 Email is notorious for inconsistent CSS support.
-Therefore you should always inline your CSS before sending.
+Therefore you should always inline your CSS and send a test to yourself before sending.

 ### Sending emails directly from your codebase or using a developer service?

 For an API service (like Mailgun, SendGrid, Postmark) **you need to inline the CSS before sending**.
 See `email-inlined.html` for an example.

-You can use this [Email CSS Inliner](https://htmlemail.io/inline/) or a module like [Juice](https://github.com/Automattic/juice) to do this automatically.
+You can use this [Email CSS Inliner](https://htmlemail.io/inline/) and then [send a test email to yourself](https://postdrop.io) to verify it works as expected.

 * Copy all of email.html
 * Paste the HTML as the source into the inliner